github-for-unity/Unity/README.md

 ## Notices

 From version 0.19 onwards, the location of the plugin has moved to `Assets/Plugins/GitHub`.
 If you have version 0.18 or lower, you need to delete the `Assets/Editor/GitHub` folder before you install newer versions.
 You should exit Unity and delete the folder from Explorer/Finder, as Unity will not unload native libraries while it's running.
+Also, remember to update your `.gitignore` file.

 ![Build Status](https://ci.appveyor.com/api/projects/status/github/github-for-unity/Unity?branch=master&svg=true)